JacobHuberEndeavorsLLC/Maize/README.md

 # Maize
 ![](https://user-images.githubusercontent.com/97369738/205774544-2b875df8-fa70-4a44-8184-50bd55af25d7.png)

-## Analytics and Airdrops for your Crypto and Nfts on Loopring and Imx
+## Analytics and Airdrops for your Crypto and Nfts on Loopring

 In order to use Maize, you will need to own a 'Maize Origin Logo'.
 One can be purchased at https://loopexchange.art/collection/maizeorigin.